SyncfusionExamples/PDF-Examples/PDF Conformance/Convert-PDF-to-PDFA-conformance-document/.NET/Convert-PDF-to-PDFA-conformance-document/README.md

 You can download a complete working sample from the [GitHub repository](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/PDF%20Conformance/Convert-PDF-to-PDFA-conformance-document).

-To explore additional features of the Syncfusion PDF library, click [here](https://www.syncfusion.com/document-processing/pdf-framework/net-core).
+More information about the PDF conformance can be found in this [documentation](https://help.syncfusion.com/document-processing/pdf/pdf-library/net/working-with-pdf-conformance) section.